Zilucoplan Dosage

 Serious meningococcal infections:

-- Life-threatening and fatal meningococcal infections meningococcal infections have been reported in patients treated with complement inhibitors.
+- Life-threatening and fatal meningococcal infections have been reported in patients treated with complement inhibitors.
+These infections may become rapidly life-threatening or fatal if not recognized and treated early.

-- Monitor for signs of meningococcal infections and evaluate immediately if infection is suspected, as patients receiving this drug are at increased risk for invasive disease caused by N. meningitidis, even if they develop antibodies following vaccination.
+- Monitor for signs of meningococcal infections and evaluate immediately if infection is suspected, as patients receiving this drug are at increased risk for invasive disease caused by Neisseria meningitidis, even if they develop antibodies following vaccination.

 CONTRAINDICATIONS:

-- Unresolved Neisseria meningitidis infection
+- Unresolved serious Neisseria meningitidis infection

 Safety and efficacy have not been established in patients younger than 18 years.